saleemhamo/fir-filter-ecg-data/README.md

-# ENG5027- DIGITAL SIGNAL PROCESSING
-## Assignment 2: FIR Filters
+# FIR Filters Design - ECH Data Filtration

 ## Introduction
 This project will analyze ECG signals using FIR filters; initially, the ECG signal (ECG_1000Hz_14.dat) was read using Python.
 To create a clean ECG signal, a generic FIR filter was first designed.
 Then, frequency and impulse response for high-pass and band stop filters were computed and applied using the FIR filter logic to eliminate the DC component from the ECG signal as well as the 50Hz signal (noise).